Near optimal quantum algorithm for estimating Shannon entropy: Preliminaries

-\subsection{Quantum singular value transformation(QSVT)}
+\subsection{Quantum singular value transformation (QSVT)}

 Singular value transformation is one of the most powerful tools in quantum algorithms, enabling the application of a function $f$ to the eigenvalues (or singular values) of Hermitian operators.
-Formally: \begin{definition}[Singular value transformation] Let $f:\mathbb{R}\rightarrow\mathbb{C}$ be an even or odd function.
+Formally it is defined as follows. \begin{definition}[Singular value transformation] Let $f:\mathbb{R}\rightarrow\mathbb{C}$ be an even or odd function.
 Let $A\in\mathbb{C}^{\tilde{d}\times d}$ have the following singular value decomposition

 where $d_{\min}:=\min(d,\tilde{d})$.
 For the function $f$ we define the singular value transformation on $A$ as